neorv32 logo

 1. Software Toolchain Setup

-1. Download and build the official RISC-V GNU toolchain yourself.
+1. Download and build the RISC-V GNU toolchain by yourself.

-2. Download and install a prebuilt version of the toolchain; this might also done via the package manager / app store of your OS
+2. Download and install a prebuilt version of the toolchain.

 Listing 1.
-Preparing GCC build for rv32i (minimal ISA)
+Preparing GCC build for rv32i (minimal ISA only in this example)

 $ git clone https://github.com/riscv/riscv-gnu-toolchain